foreai-co/cj-action/README.md

 - `wait_timeout_seconds`: (Optional) Maximum number of seconds to wait for the test to complete.
 Default is 300 seconds.
 Must be between 30 and 900 seconds (inclusive).
 - `website_url_override`: (Optional) Allows overriding the base website URL used during test execution.
 - `params_override`: (Optional) Allows overriding default parameter values defined in the test suite, so that tests can be run with custom parameter values.
 This should be a valid json string and all keys and values are also strings.
+- `browser_type_override`: (Optional) Browser to use for the test: 'chromium', 'firefox', or 'webkit'.
+Default is 'chromium'.

 ## Outputs